 name in order to use the container name.

-Incidentally: With the Access to agents ⇒ General settings ⇒ Hostname translation for piggybacked hosts rule set you can define quite flexible rules with which hostnames — which are contained in the piggyback data — are converted to generate better host names for Checkmk.
+Incidentally: With the Access to agents > General settings > Hostname translation for piggybacked hosts rule set you can define quite flexible rules for renaming host names contained in piggyback data.
 With this method you can also solve the problem of having containers with the same name on two different Docker nodes, for example.
-Using appropriate translation rules you could then, e.g., add a prefix to the names to make them explicit.

-Since a container’s host status cannot really be verified using TCP-Packets or ICMP, this must be determined in another way.
-The Docker container status service facilitates this — in any case it checks whether or not the container is running, and can thus be used as a secure tool for detecting the host’s status.
-Define a rule in the Host Check Command rule set for this purpose, and set the Use the status of the service option to the mentioned service.
+Since a container’s host status cannot really be verified using TCP packets or ICMP, this must be determined in another way.
+The Docker container status service facilitates this — in any case it checks whether the container is running, and can thus be used as a secure tool for detecting the host’s status.
+Define a rule in the Host Check Command rule set for this purpose, and set the Use the status of the service… option to the mentioned service.
 Don’t forget to set the conditions so that only containers are affected.
 In our example all containers are located in a folder with the same name:

-To monitor details in the container itself (e.g., running processes, databases, log files, etc.), it is necessary that the Checkmk agent is executed in the container itself.
+To monitor details in the container itself (e.g., running processes, databases, log files, etc.), it is necessary that the Checkmk agent is installed and executed in the container itself.

-Should the setup not be successful, there are a number of options for analysing the problem.
-Verify therefore that an agent with at least this or a later version is installed on the host, for example with:
+Should the setup not be successful, there are a number of options for analyzing the problem.
+If applicable, verify that a Checkmk agent with at least version 1.5.0 or a later version is installed on the host.

-If the version of the agent on the host is suitable and the plugin works, next check if the data is present in the agent’s output.
-The output can be downloaded as text data using the Download agent output option of the host’s dropdown menu in the GUI:
+If the version of the agent on the host is suitable, next check if the data is present in the agent’s output.
+You can download the output as a text file: in a host view in monitoring via the Download agent output action menu entry:

 Alternatively, you could search the agent cache directly.
-For clarity the output in the following example is abreviated to the output for the node:
+For clarity the output in the following example is abbreviated to the output for the node:

 root@linux# docker info 2>&1

 If the container host receives no data, or respectively, no services are detected, first check if piggyback data is available for this host.
 The host’s name must be identical to the ID of the container.
-Alternatively, you can also make a manual assignment using the hostname translation for piggybacked hosts rule set.
-Here, however, only the Explicit hostname mapping option is available:
+Alternatively, you can also make a manual assignment using the Hostname translation for piggybacked hosts rule set.
+Here, however, only the Explicit hostname mapping option is suitable:

-To verify whether piggyback data will be created for an ID, you can use the following command:
+To verify whether piggyback data will be created for an ID, you can check the following directory:

 Here the most recent agent output from all hosts is saved temporarily.
-The contents of a host’s file is identical to the output of the
+The contents of a host’s file is identical to that from the